jekyll2014/StatesDiagram/README.md

 # StatesDiagram

-This iss a graphic diagram generator example based on NShape project (https://github.com/dataweb-GmbH/NShape).
+This is a graphic diagram generator example based on NShape project (https://github.com/dataweb-GmbH/NShape).
-The visual representation of the process flow can sometimes be handy to understand.
+The visual representation of the process flow describer by JSON files can sometimes be more convenient to understand the whole process.

 Unfortunately the layouter is not sophisticated enough to place all elements as a human being would like but it's a good starting point for creative thinking.